10 seconds by cncdivi

 Therefore, Dry Machining is best suited to steel, cast iron, and some stainless steel.
 Also, if we review the chart of suitability at the top of the article, assume you need to be nearer the top of the chart.
 Dry Turning is relatively rare, for example, compared to Dry Milling.

 - Given that MQL and Dry Machining rely on the heat being carried away by chips, good chip formation is essential.
 A critical component to good chip formation is good Feeds and Speeds.

-- Invest in good coatings for your cutters.
+- Invest in good tool coatings for your cutters.
 Heat is the enemy with MQL and Dry Machining.
 But good coatings such as TiAlN not only protect against high heat, they often thrive on it.